psychemedia/ou-robotics-vrep/robotVM/README.md

 The following demo is based on the demo provided in the  `vrep-api-python` repo:

 - launch the VM;
-- in the V-REP simulator running on the VM desktop, load in the `Pioneer.ttt` scene from the `/vagrant/scenes/` directory;
+- ensire that the V-REP simulator is running on the VM desktop;
-- in your browser on host, got to `http://127.0.0.1:12980` and load the `Demo.ipynb` notebook;
+- in your browser on host, got to `http://127.0.0.1:12980` and load the `Demo - vrep magic.ipynb` notebook;
 - work though the notebook and watch the simulator...